 Please note that a majority of the public school teaching positions are not direct-hire but through intermediary companies who hire new teachers.
 Direct-hire positions are usually reserved for veteran teachers and normally come through your network.
 However, you might get headhunted after working in the city as a dispatch-teacher.
 Here's one direct-hire teacher talking about his experiences and how he stood out.

 For the JET program, you can find all the information on their site.

-For work in a public school through dispatch agencies, you can find lots of positions through the website Jobs in Japan.
+For work in a public school through dispatch agencies, you can find lots of active positions through the website Jobs in Japan.